MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/office-add-in.md

 - Choose and add the Microsoft Kaizala add-in.

-You can also get the Microsoft Kaizala add-in in the Office Store, here: [Microsoft Kaizala Office add-in](https://appsource.microsoft.com/en-us/product/office/WA104381121?tab=Overview).
+You can also get the Microsoft Kaizala add-in from the Office Store, here: [Microsoft Kaizala Office add-in](https://appsource.microsoft.com/en-us/product/office/WA104381121?tab=Overview).

 > [!NOTE]
 > Microsoft Kaizala Office Add-in is available only in India.
 You need to set your Country Region to India and Language to English (India).